-- Fiscal policy has an significant impact on inflation expectations in Uruguay, determining interdependence between monetary and fiscal policies. - Monetary policy faces more challenges to anchor expectations when the budget deficit worsen. - The interest rate channel of monetary policy working in isolation is not enough to compensate the negative impact of fiscal policy. - When the communication channel of monetary policy is added, then monetary policy has a significant impact over inflation expectations. - Further work is needed in order to explain the determinants behind these results.
+- Fiscal policy has a significant impact on inflation expectations in Uruguay, determining interdependence between monetary and fiscal policies. - Monetary policy faces more challenges to anchor expectations when the budget deficit worsen. - The interest rate channel of monetary policy working in isolation is not enough to compensate the negative impact of fiscal policy. - When the communication channel of monetary policy is added, then monetary policy has a significant impact over inflation expectations, compensating the fiscal negative results. - Further work is needed in order to explain the determinants behind these results: - Expectations of monetary finance of Government's budget? - Agents perceive fiscal dominance, even though there isn't any? - Other objectives, such as FX stability?